Abdiggity/24h-electricity-demand-forecasting-and-battery-optimisation-project/README.md

 Python, LightGBM, pandas, NumPy, Matplotlib, Jupyter.

-Time spent: approximately three hours as suggested, plus additional time for reflection on possible improvements.
+Time spent: approximately 3 hours as suggested, plus additional time for reflection on possible improvement. understanding, the data took the longest amount of time.